A new opportunity for Meltonians to study with a partner

 What is Havruta Learning Online?

-The learning cycle will begin on Sunday, November 12 and will officially run through the beginning of February.
+The learning cycle will begin on Sunday, March 11 and will officially run through the end of May.
 Because this is self-guided study, you will schedule time privately to meet with your havruta either through online video chat or in person.
 This allows you to have flexibility and schedule makeups due to vacations or other conflicts.

-While the Havruta Learning Online model is based on independent partner study, we will be offering two premium courses this session that will include live online sessions with the course authors twice during the 10-week session.
+While the Havruta Learning Online model is based on independent partner study, we will be offering one premium course this session that will include live online sessions with the course author twice during the 10-week session.
 For those unable to make these sessions, the recordings will be made available.

 Who will I learn with?